opalmedapps/opal-listener/README.md

 ### Unit tests

 Unit tests for this repository are run using the Mocha test framework.
-Test files should be in the `src` directory (or any of its subdirectories), and should have a name in the format `*.test.*`.
+Tests are required for any new code written in the `src` directory (or any of its subdirectories), and test files should have a name in the format `*.test.*`.
+In other (legacy) parts of the project, tests are not necessarily required.
+However, they can still be created to improve coverage or to test new code when the legacy part of the system is modified.

 To run the tests: